 Figure 1: Netstat Command Results

 Why these results were obtained: The netstat command provides information and statistics about protocols in use and current TCP/IP network connections.
 TIME_WAIT indicates that local endpoint (this side) has closed the connection.
 The connection is being kept around so that any delayed packets can be matched to the connection and handled appropriately.
 CLOSE_WAIT indicates that the remote endpoint (other side of the connection) has closed the connection.
+Very good!

 Figure 2: Netstat -e Command Results